YevhenValianskyi/Arduino-UNO-R4-WIFI-ping-display/README.md

 # Arduino Uno R4 Ping Display with LED Matrix

 This project visualizes the current ping time on a 12x8 LED matrix.
-The lower the ping, the higher the bar display.
+The lower the ping, the higher the bar displayed.

 ## 🔧 Hardware

 - Arduino Uno R4 (only supported board)
-- Arduino LED matrix (12x8)
+- 12x8 LED matrix (connected via I2C)
 - Wi-Fi connection (SSID + password)

 ## 💡 Features

 - Connects to `clients3.google.com`
-- Measures ping time using WiFi connection methods supported on Uno R4
+- Measures ping time using WiFi methods supported on the Uno R4
 - Displays the ping time as bars on the LED matrix
 - Bars scroll to the right to show historical data

 ## 📚 Used Libraries

 - `WiFiS3.h`
 - `Arduino_LED_Matrix.h`

 ## ⚙️ Setup

 1. Enter your Wi-Fi credentials in the code (`ssid`, `password`)
 2. Connect the LED matrix via I2C
 3. Upload the sketch to your Arduino Uno R4 board

 ## 📊 Bar Height (Ping in ms)